rustygreen/python-class-examples/README.md

 # python-class-examples
-Python examples and conepts for use in GIS class (Python intro section).
+Python examples and concepts for use in GIS class (Python intro section).